Bitterroot range ski routes

 Tin Cup Creek

 Tin Cup has a few big objectives, the Tin Cup chutes, and the south faces of the three Como peaks.
 Both are highly recommended.
-The Tin Cup chutes are massive avalanche performers, but they are also perhaps the longest, cleanest north facing runs in the range.
-Treat them with respect, but give 'er a go if you get a chance.
+The Tin Cup chutes are massive avalanche performers, and are complicated by having poor snow coverage at the top of all of the gullies, making top down descents tricky at best.
+With proper consideration, they are some of the cleanest, longest north facing runs in the range.
 The South faces of all the Como peaks are great Bitterroot lines.
 There is a bench about halfway up the peaks, and access and skiing below the bench is challenging at best.
 The Middle and East peaks both have nice long runs to the bench.
 Driving is a bit tricky.
-It is typical to be able to drive to near the summer trailhead the bottom of Tin Cup creek, although the road is always in terrible shape.
-There is also a trailhead on the south side of the creek which I have not used, but it might be a better option.
+Driving to the summer trailhead is hit or miss, and if you can't make it, it is likely that the entire approach road is too snowed in.

 The Tin Cup chutes.